SWG56/SWG56/README.md

 ## 🤝 Let's Connect!

-I'm always open to collaborating on exciting security-focused projects, contributing to open source, or just chatting about the latest in infosec and cloud tech.
+I'm always open to collaborating on exciting security-focused projects, contributing to open-source initiatives, or simply discussing the latest developments in information security and cloud technology.

 📬 [Reach out on LinkedIn](https://www.linkedin.com/in/vhuthu-munyai-91426020b)